Cardiff Institute for the Blind

 CIB offer many regular clubs, social groups and activities for people living with sight loss, as well as information and training sessions for their members.
 As a volunteer organisation, they need to make it easy for people to sign up to help them, as well as for them to find information about supporting CIB through other efforts, such as fundraising.
 With so many details to communicate, it was important that the structure of the site, as well as the layout of the individual pages, would help to make the content easy to navigate.

 As CIB are advocates for people living with site loss, it was crucial that the site be fully compliant with current website accessibility standards.
 It needed to be optimised for screen-reading devices, and we also included a high-contrast version of the site to aid partially-sighted people to browse the information available.

 As their old site wasn’t responsive, our first step was to make sure that the new design looked good on mobile devices as well as desktop screens.
 With a focus on user interaction, we built the homepage to offer a clear overview of all the information that CIB has available.
 It focuses on identifying the common pathways through the site that users will want to follow, to make it as intuitive to navigate as possible.

 We made sure that there were as few clicks as possible between people landing on the site and being able to find the support they need.
 The “How can we help you today?” section of the homepage offers eight starting points for site users, to let them move quickly to the pages that they want.

-One feature that we’re particularly fond of is that individual pages have the built-in flexibility for administrators to be able to add specific pieces of information – such as the relevant member of staff to contact, or other upcoming events that site visitors might be interested in.
+One feature we’re particularly fond of is that individual pages have built-in flexibility so administrators can add specific pieces of information – such as the relevant member of staff to contact, or other upcoming events site visitors might be interested in.
 From a user experience perspective this makes the site much simpler to use, but it also allows us to list information in a visually pleasing manner.